-With ‘The Real Bling Ring: Hollywood Heist’ chronicling the serial celebrity house burglaries of the late aughts, we get a true insight into the complex reality of what precisely transpired and why.
-After all, this Netflix original utilizes both first-hand accounts as well as archival footage to chart the incredible tale of those fame-curious individuals who actually managed to steal from the elite.
-Amongst them were none other than crucial crew members Courtney Leigh Ames and Roy Lopez Jr. — so now, if you wish to learn more about them, we’ve got every necessary detail for you.
+With ‘The Real Bling Ring: Hollywood Heist’ and HBO’s ‘Ringleader: The Case of the Bling’ profiling the serial celebrity house burglaries of the late aughts, we get an insight into what precisely transpired and why.
+After all, these original productions utilize both first-hand accounts as well as archival footage to chart the incredible tale of those fame-curious individuals who actually managed to steal from the elite.
+Amongst them were none other than crucial crew members Courtney Leigh Ames and Roy Lopez Jr. — so now, if you wish to learn more about them, we’ve got the necessary details for you.

 Who Are Courtney Ames and Roy Lopez Jr.?

 Since Courtney Ames was an old friend of alleged squad leader Rachel Lee, she allegedly knew when the latter initially began robbing the residences of Hollywood stars like Paris Hilton and Audrina Patridge.
 In fact, not only did she reportedly receive some of the pilfered items herself, but her boyfriend Jonathan Ajar (AKA Jonnie Dangerous) was also responsible for selling the loot to get them cash.
 The Calabasas High School graduate ostensibly even introduced Roy Lopez Jr. to the ring, just to then have him clean out about $2 million worth of jewelry from the aforementioned socialite’s home.